avinhurry/flexitime/README.md

 ## Notes
 - Weeks start on Monday (Mon-Sun).
 - Required hours for the week are adjusted using the previous week's balance.
-- Built originally for personal use, so it's pragmatic rather than feature heavy.
+- Originally built for personal use, and focused on being simple and reliable.